manasakudumu/portfolio-mkudumu/docs/assignments/assignment3.md

         - summarizedContent[postId] := summary

 ### Concept 5: Filtering
-- Purpose: Allow users to filter their feed to prioritize content from close friends or family to prevent biases/ harmful stereotypes against the disability community.
+- **Purpose:** Allow users to filter their feed to prioritize content from close friends or family to prevent biases/ harmful stereotypes against the disability community.
-- Operational Principle: Users define rules that determine the visibility of posts and other content in their feed.
+- **Operational Principle**: Users define rules that determine the visibility of posts and other content in their feed.
-- State:
+- **State:**
     - filterSettings: set User one-to-many set Rule
     - priorityGroups: set User
-- Actions:
+- **Actions:**
     - applyFilter (settings: Rule)
         - settings not in filterSettings
         - filterSettings += settings